tianyimasf/tianyimasf.github.io/index.md

 ## 👋 Hello there, I'm Alex

 I'm originally from China and came to the US for college in 2016.
-After getting a math degree, bipolar along with it (?), working for a unicorn startup in SF for a year and taking a career break, I'm now in school for a graduate degree in statistics to work on sustainability after graduation.
+After getting a math degree, working for a unicorn startup in SF for a year and taking a career break, I'm now in school for a graduate degree in statistics to work on sustainability after graduation.

 I love data science and AI and I'm always reading about them and applying them to solve various geospatial problems.
 In my spare time, I watch shows and eat out with my friends and husband.